atroo/i18next-resource-store-loader/README.md

 i18n.init({
     resStore: resBundle
 });

+//use the resources as document at i18next.com
+//e.g. translation namespace
+i18n.t("translation:key");
 ```
 And your done.
 The index.js can be empty, its just needed to point the loader to the locales root directory.